 Reduced zero and frustrated results

-A common issue with older or technologically inferior search engines is zero results.
-A typo or an unrecognized synonym can return a zero-result page, which massively increases the chances of an abandoned search.
-To fix this, ecommerce companies dedicate hours of employee time to manually setting up redirects and synonyms.
+A common issue with older, keyword-based search engines is “no results” pages when a query is misspelled, contains synonyms, etc. To fix this, merchandising teams dedicate hours of their time to manually setting up redirects and synonyms.

-But a technology like Cognitive Embeddings Search reduces costly zero results and frustrated searches by providing results even for obscure and long-tail searches.
-It can display the best available results instead of zero results by using layers of deep learning to map product catalogs as a “sea of stars.”
+But a solution like Cognitive Embeddings Search reduces costly zero results and frustrated searches by providing results, even for obscure and long-tail searches.
+It displays the right results by using layers of deep learning to map product catalogs as a “sea of stars.”

 This is useful in a few scenarios: